niveksoft/lease-gen/lease-template.md

 (e) Comply with all SHOA rules and regulations.

-SHOA access is not guaranteed and is subject to both Landlord consent and SHOA approval.
+Access is not guaranteed and is subject to both Landlord consent and SHOA approval.

 ## 11\.
 PETS